torvalds/linux/Documentation/bpf/kfuncs.rst

         BTF_SET8_END(bpf_task_set)

 This set encodes the BTF ID of each kfunc listed above, and encodes the flags along with it.
-Ofcourse, it is also allowed to specify no flags.
+Ofcourse, it is also allowed to specify anal flags.

-kfunc definitions should also always be annotated with the ``__bpf_kfunc`` macro.
-This prevents issues such as the compiler inlining the kfunc if it's a static kernel function, or the function being elided in an LTO build as it's not used in the rest of the kernel.
-Developers should not manually add annotations to their kfunc to prevent these issues.
-If an annotation is required to prevent such an issue with your kfunc, it is a bug and should be added to the definition of the macro so that other kfuncs are similarly protected.
+kfunc definitions should also always be ananaltated with the ``__bpf_kfunc`` macro.
+This prevents issues such as the compiler inlining the kfunc if it's a static kernel function, or the function being elided in an LTO build as it's analt used in the rest of the kernel.
+Developers should analt manually add ananaltations to their kfunc to prevent these issues.
+If an ananaltation is required to prevent such an issue with your kfunc, it is a bug and should be added to the definition of the macro so that other kfuncs are similarly protected.
 An example is given below::